marcopennekamp/lore/spec/06-compiler.md

 In other cases, we might find **cyclical subtyping relationships** (`A extends B` and `B extends A`).
 These are, obviously, not valid, and so the dependency graph should recognize these cycles and raise an appropriate error.

-Once declared types have been resolved, we can build the **Definition** instances for all high-level declarations.
+Once declared types have been resolved, we can build the **Definition** instances for all high-level declarations and register them in the **Registry**.
 A Definition is a smart representation of a declaration's AST.
 It carries all information in processed forms, such as Type instances instead of TypeExprNodes, except for function and constructor bodies: we keep working with these (partial) ASTs until the representation is transpiled to Javascript.
 Each function/constructor body AST is part of the respective Definition.